nicklafferty/craftycody/content/crafts/how-to-put-together-an-athleisure-look-that-vibes.md

 I'm kind of getting into matching sets.
 I'm not sure why.
 Maybe it reminds me of wearing Garanimals as a kid.

+I have two sets right now and they're both green (big surprise).
+One is a jacket and shorts set and the other is more loungewear, but I think I could get away with wearing it out.

+What's nice about sets is that the outfit is already made and you can also use them in other outfits as well.

 ### Shoes

 Shoes are usually where I start because they're my favorite.
 I love unusual-looking sneakers with vibrant colors.
 You can express yourself so fully with an awesome pair of kicks.